kawu/earley-facile/README.md

 =============

-**earley-facile** is a simple command-line tool which allows to interactively parse context-free grammars using the Earley algorithm.
+**earley-facile** is a simple command-line tool which allows to interactively parse context-free grammars with the Earley algorithm.

 Installation
 ------------

-It is recommended to install *earley-facile* using [Haskell Tool Stack][stack], which you will need to install on your machine beforehand.
+It is recommended to install *earley-facile* using the [Haskell Tool Stack][stack], which you will need to install on your machine beforehand.
 Then clone this repository into a local directory and run:

     stack install